NeoCircuit-Studios/ALove_Unspoken/README.md

 - To the quiet power of turning pain into creation.

 A future sequel is planned:
-> **A Love Unspoken 2 – Coming Soon**
+> **A Love Unspoken 2 – Coming 2026**
 > *Signals in Silence.
 A Glimpse, Then Gone.
 The Coach’s Question...*

 ---

-## 🎮 Interactive Version (Coming Soon)
+## 🎮 Interactive Version (Coming 12/05/2025) PC and Android

-An experimental mobile visual novel is in development, where players will explore Leo’s journey through AI-generated visuals, atmospheric music, and dynamic dialogue choices.
+An experimental mobile visual novel is in development, where players will explore Leo’s journey through AI-generated images.

 Stay tuned at [NeoCircuit-Studios](https://github.com/NeoCircuit-Studios) for updates.